Chevrolet Stovebolt engine: 216

 This engine had a 216.48 CID displacement with a bore and stroke of 3+1/2x3+3/4 in.
 A four-bearing crankshaft was added, along with 6.5:1 compression pistons, for 85 hp.
 A new cylinder head in 1941 increased output to 90 hp, and 6.6:1 compression gave the 1949 model 92 hp.
 This generation did not use a fully pressurized oiling system.
 The connecting rods were oiled using an "oil trough" built into the oil pan that had spray nozzles that squirted a stream of oil at the connecting rods (which were equipped with "dippers"), thus supplying oil to the rod bearings.

 Rod bearings were made of babbitt cast integral with the rod.
 The bearing was adjustable for wear by removing copper shims placed between the rod cap and connecting rod.
 In this way specified oil clearance could be maintained.
+If the crankshaft were to be turned undersized, or if the bearing was damaged or worn out, rod and bearing were replaced as a unit, typically at the dealership.

 This engine was also used in GM's British Bedford truck.
 In the late 1930s rival Austin decided to get into the 2-3 ton truck ("lorry") market and in a crash program based the design on the basic architecture of this "Stove Bolt" engine, except that they added detachable shell main and con-rod bearings and pressurized lubrication.
 That Austin engine, in six-cylinder form, post war known as the Austin D-Series, went on to power cars such as the Austin Sheerline and Princess, and the Jensen Interceptor and 541.
 Austin also lopped off two cylinders to create the BS1 engine and in that form various versions, with various capacities, powered cars such as the Austin 16, A70 Hampshire and Hereford, A90 Atlantic, the Austin-Healey 100-4 and the Austin Gipsy, a generation of commercial vans, as well as some models of the iconic London black taxi (FX3 and FX4).